jqliu09/MCLD/README.md

 ## Editing

 MCLD allows flexible editing since it decompose the human appearance and identities.
-We will release the editing code in the future as soon as it ready.
+We will release the editing code in the future as soon as it is ready.

 ![editing](imgs/main_editing.png)